Goodbye, Netflix: EPIX Strikes New Deal With Hulu

 In the post, Netflix’s Chief Content Officer Ted Sarandos detailed frustration with the 90-day waiting period between theater release and Netflix release of EPIX titles.
 During those 90 days, movies would make the rounds in theaters and on the network’s pay TV.
 This meant EPIX, not its online distribution partners, profited from the excitement around its new releases.

 Netflix may also be tasting sour grapes over the loss of its exclusive distribution deal with EPIX back in 2012.
 In that year, EPIX brought Amazon Instant Video on board as a second online distribution partner.
 Since then, EPIX has been releasing the same movies, on the same schedule, to both streaming services.
-With its movies widely available elsewhere, EPIX no longer gives Netflix the edge it did back in 2010.
+With its movies widely available elsewhere, EPIX no longer gives Netflixs the edge it did back in 2010.

-While (despite Sarandos explanation) it is unclear exactly who initiated the break-up, ditching EPIX marks a shift in the Netflix consciousness away from acquiring content rights and towards distributing content in its own right.
-The success of Netflix originals like House of Cards and Orange Is the New Black indicate the streaming service’s new strategy might pay off in a way negotiating digital sales with other networks no longer does.
+While (despite Sarandos explanation) it is unclear exactly who initiated the break-up, ditching EPIX marks a shift in the Netflixs consciousness away from acquiring content rights and towards distributing content in its own right.
+The success of Netflix originals like House of Cards and Orange Is the New Black indicates the streaming service’s new strategy might pay off in a way negotiating digital sales with other networks no longer does.

 As for Hulu, they have to gain what Netflix has lost.
 Whether that’s a lot or a little is up for debate.
-One thing’s for sure: when EPIX content disappears from the Netflix library at the end of this month, subscribers will be looking for their favorite blockbusters on other streaming services.
+One thing’s for sure: when EPIX content disappears from the Netflixs library at the end of this month, subscribers will be looking for their favorite blockbusters on other streaming services.